alexk307/tweet-a-legislator/README.md

 # tweet-a-legislator
-Tweet all U.S. Legislators on Twitter
+Tweets all U.S. Legislators on Twitter.
+Gets current legislator social media data from [congress-legislators](https://github.com/unitedstates/congress-legislators) and tweets your message to all legislators with a Twitter account.

 ### Setup
 Create virtualenv, install `requirements.txt`